Resources to Help Children and Families Process Mass Violence

 Visit CalTrin’s Training Archive to access recordings and materials from prior webinars within our Trauma-Informed Systems pillar.
 These trainings are related to the impacts of trauma on children and adults as well as addressing vicarious trauma often experienced by child- and family-serving professionals.

-CalTrin’s Trauma-Informed System learning pillar includes all trainings that are focused on trauma and trauma-related practices, including the design and management of trauma-informed service systems and agencies, including addressing the impact of secondary traumatic stress on the workforce, and ensuring that all services are trauma-informed.
-Be sure to check out upcoming trainings!
+CalTrin’s Trauma-Informed System learning pillar includes all trainings that are focused on trauma and trauma-related practices, including the design and management of trauma-informed service systems and agencies, addressing the impact of secondary traumatic stress on the workforce, and ensuring that all services are trauma-informed.
+View upcoming trainings in this pillar.